Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 Minimum: 8GB VRAM | Recommended: 12-16GB VRAM

-For everyday questions, summarization, and general conversation, a 7-8B model at Q4 quantization performs remarkably well.
-Llama 3.1 8B, Mistral 7B Instruct, or Qwen 2.5 7B Instruct are all excellent choices that fit on 8GB cards.
+For everyday questions, summarization, and general conversation, a 7-9B model at Q4 quantization works well.
+Qwen 3.5 9B is the current best pick.
+Llama 3.1 8B and Mistral 7B Instruct are also solid and fit on 8GB cards.

 If you want longer conversations without context window issues, 12GB gives you comfortable headroom for larger KV caches.